Office of Student Accessibility

 - Submit documentation to the university regarding your disability if you wish to receive services

-- Report to the office of Student Accessibility Services (SAS) within the first week of classes to apply for accommodations
+- Report to the Office of Student Accessibility (OSA - in the Parlin Center, Room 105) within the first week of classes to apply for accommodations

 - Report to SAS each semester you wish to receive services